 Although the above symptoms may appear in any type of depressive disorder, each type has a unique blend, triggers, and presentation of them.
-Here are brief descriptions of various kinds of depression and what makes them unique.
+Here are brief descriptions of various kinds of depression medical conditions and what makes them each unique.

 Major Depressive Disorder

 Primary symptoms of the type of depression called major depressive disorder are loss of interest or pleasure in things once enjoyed and a sad or depressed mood.
-To receive this diagnosis, one or both must be present, as well as three or four of the others, for a total of five of the symptoms above.
-The signs must be severe enough to interfere with daily life.
+To receive this diagnosis, one or both must be present, as well as three or four of the others, for a total of five of the symptoms.
+The major depressive episode(s) must be severe enough to interfere with daily life.
 Also, they must not be due to grief, substance abuse, a medication or another medical condition, a psychotic disorder, or a schizophrenic disorder.
-Finally, if you’ve had a manic or hypomanic episode, the diagnosis probably won’t be MDD.
+Finally, if you’ve had a manic or hypomanic episode, the diagnosis probably won’t be major depressive disorder.

 Persistent Depressive Disorder

-Persistent depression, sometimes called dysthymia or persistent depressive disorder (PDD), is a type of depression that lasts at least two years or longer.
-Within those two years, the symptoms may get better or more severe, but they’re present at some level throughout that time.
+Persistent depression, sometimes called dysthymia or persistent depressive disorder (PDD), is a type of clinical depression that lasts at least two years or longer.
+Within those two years, the PDD symptoms may get better or more severe, but they’re present at some level throughout that time.

 Seasonal Affective Disorder (SAD)

 Seasonal affective disorder is a depressive disorder that begins in the winter months and lifts in the spring.
 It may be related to the amount of natural light available during the day.
 Seasonal depression usually has symptoms like social isolation, weight gain, loss of interest in activities, and oversleeping.
 Symptoms occur most often in winter for most people.
 SAD comes back every winter, year after year, and is often categorized as a type of mild depression but can be more severe, as well.

 Perinatal depression happens when a woman is pregnant.
-It can also occur after birth, in which it is sometimes called postpartum depression or the “baby blues.”
-Perinatal and postpartum depression have the symptoms of major depression, and the most common for this disorder are anxiety, sadness, and fatigue.
-The symptoms may be severe enough to interfere with the mother’s ability to take care of her infant correctly.
+It can also occur after birth, in which case it is sometimes called postpartum depression or the “baby blues.”
+Perinatal and postpartum depression have the symptoms of major depression, and the most common for this disorder are anxiety, distress, sadness, and fatigue.
+The depressive symptoms may be severe enough to interfere with the mother’s ability to take care of her infant correctly.

 Premenstrual Dysphoric Disorder (PMDD)

 Some women experience cyclic depressions that correspond to their menstrual cycles.
-Premenstrual dysphoric disorder (PMDD) is a hormone-related moor disorder.
-It is a more severe condition than PMS, and it typically interferes with life for several days before the woman’s period.
-This disorder has physical symptoms, along with the usual symptoms of depression.
+Premenstrual dysphoric disorder (PMDD) is a hormone-related mood disorder.
+It is a more severe form of this than PMS, and it typically interferes with life for several days before the woman’s period.
+This disorder has physical symptoms, along with the usual mental health symptoms of depression.
 Irritability is common.